 - Each session can have a price that is added to the order total.

 - Sessions can be made mandatory, and be hidden from the website form.

 - All registrants will attend only the sessions they have registered for (plus any mandatory sessions) and will receive a calendar appointment for each.

 - Can have options that are not sessions.
 Options:

 - Can include an extra charge, e.g. for course materials, or have no charge.

 - Can allow registrants to buy more than one if you allow this.

 - Can be hidden from the website so that only admins can allocate options to registrants.

-- Can have a maximum units available that is separate to the registration limit on the event.
+- Can have maximum units available that are separate to the registration limit on the event.